mola/coding_guidelines/cxx/programming_guide.md

 re-evaluated on each loop iteration.

 > The 'GOOD' solution can only be used if the container is not modified in the
 > loop body.
-If the container in modified the 'BAD' solution is the only viable
+If the container is modified the 'BAD' solution is the only viable
 > solution.

 ```cpp